Essential Practices for Quality Assurance and Control In Construction

 Difference between quality assurance and quality control

 Understanding the distinction between Quality Assurance (QA) and Quality Control (QC) in construction is essential.
-QA involves proactive processes to prevent defects, while QC focuses on inspecting and correcting defects.

-Benefits of quality assurance and control in Construction
+Benefits of quality assurance and control in construction

 Using quality assurance and control in construction brings several benefits to construction sites:

-1. Quality Results: These teams ensure the final construction meets all quality standards and requirements through procedures and inspections.
+1. Quality Results: These teams ensure that the final construction meets all quality standards and requirements through procedures and inspections.

 3. Happy Customers: Meeting client demands with high-quality results increases customer satisfaction.
 Satisfied customers are more willing to recommend your construction company to others.